The AIP National Task Force to Elevate African American Representation in Undergraduate Physics & Astronomy (TEAM-UP)

 The Task Force will conduct its work over a two-year period and undertake the following:

-- A Survey of African American physics & astronomy students to understand their experiences (Spring 2018)
+- The Survey of African American physics & astronomy students aimed at understanding their experiences is NOW OPEN.

 - Site Visits to varied institutions to learn first hand from students, faculty and administrators about the climates, challenges, and opportunities for increased diversity and inclusion within the physics and astronomy fields.
 (Spring 2018, Fall 2018, Spring 2019)